-If consumer spends his entire income on two commodities i.e. commodity A and commodity B, he will act according to law of equi-marginal utility.
+If consumer spends his entire income on two commodities i.e. commodity A and commodityB, he will act according to law of equi-marginal utility.
 The consumer will go on substituting the commodity giving low marginal utility with commodity giving high marginal utility till the marginal utilities of both the commodities become equal assuming that prices of both the commodities are same.
 Beyond this point, consumer does not want to make any change in his purchases.
 Hence, consumer's equilibrium is attained.
 If prices of both the commodities are same, equilibrium condition can be written as:

-MUA-MUB
+MUA=MUB

-Consumer's equilibrium with two commodities can explained with the help of figure 5.
-Units of money spent are measured on X axis and price marginal utility and measured on Y axis.
-TT and KK are the marginal utility curves of commodity A and commodity B, respectively.
-Prices of both the commodities i.e. OPi and O'P1 are equal.
-At given prices, the equilibrium is attained where marginal utility of commodity EM2 is equal to its price i.e. EM2=OP1=O'P1.
-At this point of equilibrium, consumer will spend OM2 amount of money on commodity A and O'M2 on commodity B. Hence, total marginal utility OM2ET+O'M2EK derived from both the commodities is the maximum.
-Any further change in the consumer spending will result in decline in the total utility.
-Suppose consumer will spend one more unit of money on commodity B and one less unit on commodity A. If consumer incurs OM1 units of money on commodity A, it will result in loss of utility by M1M2EL.
-If consumer spends O'M1 units of money on commodity B, he will gain utility by M1M2EG.
-The loss in utility is more than the gain in utility which results in net loss of utility by LGE.
-Therefore, once equilibrium is reached, consumer does not want to change his spending as at the point of equilibrium, he gets maximum utility.
+Consumer's equilibrium with two commodities can be explained with the help of figure

+5. Units of money spent are measured on X axis and price and marginal utility are measured on Y axis.
+TT and Kk are the marginal utility curves of commodity A and commodity B, respectively.
+Prices of boththe commodities i.e. OP1 and O'P1 are equal.
+At given prices, theequilibrium is attained where marginal utility of each commodity EM2 is equal to its price i.e. EM2=OP1=O'P1.
+At this point of equilibrium, consumer will spend OM2 amount of money on commodity A and O'M2 on commodity commodity A. If consumer incurs OM1 units of money on commodity A, it will resultin loss of utility by M1M2EL.
+If consumer spends O'M1 units of money on commodity B, hewill gain utility by M1M2EG.
+The loss in utility is more than the gain in utility which results net loss of utility by LGE.
+Therefore, once equilibrium is reached, consumer does not wantto change his spending as at the point of equilibrium, he gets maximum utility.